ryanmasondavies/Bindings/README.md

 Bindings
 ========

-Bindings is an iOS library inspired by Cocoa Bindings.
+An iOS library inspired by Cocoa Bindings.

 A binding defines a connection between a value on one object – the _source_ – and a value on another object: the _destination_.